Your Questions Answered

 We do recommend parents/carers turn on family filtering options on their home broadband, and also install a good quality security software suite, on the Windows laptops.

 We recommend BitDefender.

 If the laptop we have supplied needs repair, by all means contact us to see if we have capacity to fix it.
-There are many local IT companies in Wellington, Taunton and Bridgwater who can help you also with your laptop.
-Try looking in local parish/village magazines as well as other places for services that are offered in your area.
+There are many local IT companies in Wellington, Taunton and Bridgwater who can help you also with your laptop, Taunton Laptop Repairs and Microcheck in Wellington, to name two (see abive for contact details).
+Also, try looking in local parish/village magazines, for example, for IT support services that are offered in your area.